 2017: Phase III.
 A grant application was submitted and approved to help offset study costs.
 Study underway of entire Turtle Chain of Lakes by Onterra, LLC.

-2018: The final report is here!
+2018: The final report was completed!
 Read all about the study in this PDF.

 HOW YOU CAN HELP!